untypedjay/tech-to-go/dotnet/wpf.md

 * dependency properties have additional characteristics: default value, inheritance in control element tree, event firing when value changes
 * dependency properties are used for styling, databinding and animation

+Use Cases for dependency properties:
+* inheritance of property values
+* styling of control elements
+* listening for property value changes

+### Attached Properties
+* special dependeny properties for arbitrary objects
+* typical use case: layout classes (`DockPanel.Dock`)

 ## WPF Controls
 ### `Button`
 ```xaml